Table of Contents

 When you are issued an invoice from the work you had done, this will also be visible in client hub.
 You can access it through an email, text message, or through the invoices tab on the side bar of client hub.

-Clicking the Pay Invoice button will take you to client hub to view this invoice.
+Clicking the View Invoice button from the email, or tapping the link in the text message will take you to client hub to view this invoice.
 If your provider accepts credit card payments, the invoice will have an option to pay online.